state-alchemists/zrb/docs/getting-started.md

 deploy >> auto_deploy
 ```

 We have already defined the deployment Task.
 Now, it's time to make the deployment run automatically.
+Zrb has a Task Type named `Server` that perfectly matches this goal.

+A `Server` has a parameter named `controllers`.
+Each `controller` has their `trigger` and `action`.
+Whenever Zrb detects that the `trigger` enter the `Ready` state, it will proceed by running the `action`.

+In our example, we have two `controllers`.
+Both `controllers` have the same `action`, deploying the static page.
+However, they have different `triggers`.
+Any changes in `TEMPLATE_DIR_PATH` trigger the first `controller`, while any changes in `ENV_FILE_PATH` trigger the second one.

+We use `PathWatcher` to detect changes on both `controllers`. `PathWatcher` is a special Task Type that watches for any changes in a particular `path` before becoming `Ready`.

+Aside from `PathWatcher`, Zrb has another Task Type named `TimeWatcher` that watches for the current time and compares it to its `schedule` before becoming `Ready`.
+This Task Type is helpful if you want to run some actions periodically.

+Lastly, we want Zrb to execute the deployment at least once.
+Thus, we define the `deploy` Task as `auto_deploy` upstream using the shift-right operator.

 ## Register Tasks